Careers360 Logo

 UPSC IAS 2025 Application Form

-UPSC will soon release the UPSC IAS 2025 DAF.
-Candidates could access the UPSC IAS DAF for a certain duration of time.
+UPSC will release the UPSC IAS 2025 DAF.
+Candidates can access the UPSC IAS DAF for a certain duration of time.
 The IAS 2025 application form will be released online on the official website.
 Candidates looking to attempt the UPSC CSE Mains 2025 exam must ensure that they fulfil the eligibility criteria before filling out the application form.

 The UPSC IAS application process consists of 2 stages, One Time Registration (OTR) and the UPSC CSE application form.
 The UPSC IAS application form 2025 is only be released in online mode at upsconline.nic.in.
 The IAS application fee is Rs 100 for general category candidates.
 Reserved category candidates are exempt from paying the Civil Services exam fee.